uscensusbureau/accelerate/_site/README.md

-# National Science Foundation SBIR Phase II (Build) Project
+# Census Open Innovation Labs
-This is the home of the NSF SBIR Phase II (Build) Project.
+This is the home of Census Open Innovation Lab's website

 ## Getting started

+This project is based off of https://github.com/18F/nsf-sbir.git

-Most of our documentation can be found in the **[wiki](https://github.com/18F/nsf-sbir/wiki)**.
-You can also find us in the #nsf-sbir Slack channel.
+Most of the documentation can be found in the NSF **[wiki](https://github.com/18F/nsf-sbir/wiki)**.

 ### Set up the site locally
 To set up the site on your local machine, follow these steps: